SalesConnection/Caction-Support/docs/Can't_Find_Project.md

 | Project Selection Optional: Latest Project created as default Project | If no project is selected, the system will automatically use the latest created project as the default, but users can still select a different project if needed. |
 | No Project Selection: Selected default Project automatically chosen | The system will automatically use a pre-selected default project for all tasks and actions, without requiring users to select a project. |
 | No Project Selection: Latest Project created as default Project | The system will automatically set the latest created project as the default for all tasks and actions, without requiring users to select a project. |

+*Note: "No Project Selection" will cause all the items relevant to Project to be invisible.

 <br><br><br>